TIGRLab/computing-skills-march-2015/_includes/python-intro.md

 - A **cell** is a container for a snippet of code, or notes.
 You can choose the type of cell from the dropdown menu.
 - Press *Ctrl-Enter* to run the cell.
-- Press *Escape,h* to display keyboard shortcuts.
+- Press *Escape, h* to display keyboard shortcuts.

 ### Hello Data